 29 hours on average.

-Assuming that you are training two session of one hour each week, you will take roughly 3 to 4 months to be good enough.
+Assuming that you are training two sessions of one hour each week, you will take roughly 3 to 4 months to be good enough.

-Granted that the sample size of fifteen people is not fully representative, the study at least gives insight on what to look out for when starting out a new martial art.
+Even though the sample size of 15 people is not statistically representative, the study at least gives us insight on what blindspots to look out for when learning a new martial art.

-- Why Do People Want to Know How Long It Takes to Get a Black Belt?
+- Why So Curious About How Long It Takes to Get a Black Belt?

 - How to Get a Black Belt Fast?
 Speeding up Martial Arts Mastery